+PARIS DECLARATION

+1 December 2014 (amended 20 November 2019)

+FAST-TRACK CITIES: ENDING THE HIV EPIDEMIC

+Cities and Municipalities Achieving Zero Stigma and the 90-90-90 Targets on a Trajectory towards Getting to Zero New HIV Infections and Zero AIDS-Related Deaths

+90%

+of people living with HIV knowing their HIV status

+90%

+of people who know their HIV-positive status on antiretroviral therapy (ART)

+90%

+of people on ART with suppressed viral loads

+[CITY]

+[Signing Date]

-PARIS DECLARATION 1 December 2014 (amended 24 July 2018) FAST-TRACK CITIES: ENDING THE AIDS EPIDEMIC Cities achieving the 90-90-90 targets by 2020 90% of people living with HIV knowing their HIV status.
-90% of people who know their HIV-positive status on treatment.
-90% of people on treatment with suppressed viral loads.
-PARIS DECLARATION We stand at a defining moment in the AIDS response.
-Thanks to scientific breakthroughs, community activism and political commitment, we have a real opportunity to achieve the Sustainable Development Goals target of ending the AIDS epidemic by 2030.
-Cities have been heavily affected by the epidemic and have been at the forefront of responding to HIV.
-Cities are uniquely positioned to lead Fast-Track action towards achieving the 90-90-90 and other targets by 2020.
-Attaining these targets will put us on a trajectory towards getting to zero new HIV infections and zero AIDS-related deaths.
-We recognize that ending AIDS requires a comprehensive approach that allows all people to access quality life-saving and life-enhancing prevention, treatment, care and support services for HIV, tuberculosis and viral hepatitis.
-Integrating these services into sexual, reproductive and mental health services is critical to achieving universal access to health care.
+PARIS DECLARATION ON FAST-TRACK CITIES

+We stand at a defining moment in the HIV response.
+Due to scientific breakthroughs, community activism, and political commitment, we have an opportunity to achieve Sustainable Development Goal 3.3 of ending the HIV epidemic by 2030.
+Cities and municipalities have been heavily affected by the epidemic and have been at the forefront of responding to HIV.
+Cities and municipalities are uniquely positioned to lead Fast-Track action towards achieving the 90-90-90 and other targets.
+Attaining these targets will place us on a trajectory towards getting to zero new HIV infections and zero AIDS-related deaths.

+We recognize that ending the HIV epidemic requires a comprehensive approach that allows all people to access quality life-saving and -enhancing prevention, treatment, care and support services for HIV, tuberculosis (TB), and viral hepatitis.
+Integrating these services into sexual, reproductive, and mental health services is critical to achieving universal access to health care.

 We can eliminate stigma and discrimination if we build our actions on scientific evidence.
-Understanding that successful HIV treatment and viral suppression prevents HIV transmission (Undetectable = Untransmittable) can help reduce stigma and encourage people living with HIV to initiate and adhere to HIV treatment.
-Working together, cities can accelerate local actions towards ending the AIDS, tuberculosis and viral hepatitis epidemics globally by 2030.
-As called for by the New Urban Agenda, we will leverage our reach, infrastructure and human capacity to build a more equitable, inclusive, prosperous and sustainable future for all our residents, regardless of age, gender, sexual orientation and social and economic circumstances.
-WE, THE MAYORS, COMMIT TO:
+Understanding that successful HIV treatment and viral suppression prevents HIV transmission (Undetectable=Untransmittable) can help reduce stigma and encourage people living with HIV to initiate and adhere to HIV treatment.

+Working together, cities and municipalities can accelerate local actions towards ending the HIV, TB, and viral hepatitis epidemics globally by 2030.
+As called for by the New Urban Agenda, we will leverage our reach, infrastructure, and human capacity to build a more equitable, inclusive, prosperous, and sustainable future for all our residents, regardless of age, gender, sexual orientation, and social and economic circumstances.

+WE COMMIT TO: